kaushikb9/kb-hugo/content/posts/skill-will/index.md

 I recently attended a leadership workshop on ["Situational Leadership"](https://situational.com/situational-leadership) which made good sense.
 The idea is to indentify what stage of performance and maturity one's team-members fit into and accordingly play a different role to help them succeed.
 The official docs are all fancy so I try to simplify this per my understanding.

+A good leader knows when to wear different hats - manager / coach / peer / enabler.
+Most managers micro-manage when they should be empowering someone or delegating when they should be giving directions.
+This frameowrk gives a mental model on how to think about this.

 First step is to draw a `skill vs will` matrix and identify which quadrant your team-members belong to. **Skill** refers to core-competency expected at one's current role. **Will** refers to a broad range of things - willing to be a team player, excitement to take up new challenges, confidence on owning large projects etc

 ![matrix-1](quadrant-role.png)